robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 - introduces margin for error

-^ There are several ways to solve these problems.
-We could add a subclass of `Post` which wraps an `XMLPost`, adding an enclosure; we could add an `isPodcast` flag to `Post` or `XMLPost`; we could add an optional enclosure property to `Post` or `XMLPost` and have the appropriate views/controllers check for its presence.
-But these are all working around a problem with the class hierarchy itself: it’s brittle, saying both more and less than what we mean.
-How so?
+- is inflexible to change

+^ The `XMLPost` class hierarchy itself is the problem.

 ^ It says _more_ than what we mean in that it’s too specific.
-By encoding the parsing strategy in the class hierarchy, we remove our ability to vary it independently of the leaf nodes.
+By encoding the parsing strategy in the class hierarchy, we limit our ability to vary it independently of the leaf nodes.

-^ It says _less_ than what we mean in that it’s too general. `XMLPost` is abstract, and thus it wouldn’t work for it to be initialized directly; only its subclasses should be.
-But this isn’t directly expressible in the language, so some tired or unwary developer may make this mistake at some point.
+^ It says _less_ than what we mean in that it’s too general. `XMLPost` is abstract, and thus we shouldn’t be able to instantiate it directly.
+But this isn’t directly expressible in the language, so some tired or unwary developer is likely to make this mistake at some point.

-^ Fortunately for us and our somewhat contrived example, a better factoring is straightforward too.
+^ Fortunately, a better factoring is straightforward too.

 ---